steryu/UnityGame/README.md

-# A Untitled Unty game
+# A Untitled Unity Game

 A month ago I started making a roquelike game in Unity using C#.
 I always wanted to start a hobby project like this and since I have two year of coding experience, I decided to make this project a bigger one.